GeniusGeeek/fastapi-starter-boiler-plate/README.md

 # fastapi-starter-boiler-plate
-A starter boiler plate pack for developing apllications with FAST API This Boilerplate has basics utililities of software and saves the usersome development hassle.
+A starter boiler plate pack for developing apllications with FAST API This Boilerplate has basics utililities of software and saves the user some development hassle.

 ## Features includes: